blawton/long-island-sound-gpr/README.md

 ![continuous_time_series_modeling](https://github.com/blawton/long-island-sound-gpr/blob/master/Figures_for_paper/fig7a.png)

 ### 2. Using Days Over Temperature Thresholds Measured on Live Shoots
-Changing the temperature component of the Eelgrass Habitat Suitability Index (EHSI)[5] to a threshold of days over a given threshold, experimental data on eelgrass phenotypes nearest to the LIS suggests should be around 25 degrees Celcius (see Appendix A).
+Changing the temperature component of the Eelgrass Habitat Suitability Index (EHSI)[5] to a threshold of days over a given threshold, experimental data on eelgrass phenotypes nearest to the LIS suggests should be around 25 degrees Celcius (see Appendix B).
 Our model does not yet have enough continuous data to esimate the extrema of days over 25 degrees celcius (continuous monitoring stations are being added by the USGS every year), so we have created the below heatmap for days above 23 degrees, which is not an acutely stressful temperature for eelgrass, but has been associated with die-offs as a summer average.

 Results of a heatmap of days over 25 degrees C: